statsig-io/docs/docs/statsig-warehouse-native/guides/metric_sources.md

 When this setting is enabled, data from the first day of exposures will be included.
 For example, if the metric date were '2024-01-01' and a user was exposed at '2024-01-01T12:00:00', a timestamp based join would not include this first day of metrics, but a date-based join would.

 This is a common issue you might run into when your data is aggregated date-level metrics, but your exposures are logged in real-time.
-Toggling thi setting allows you to include day-1 metrics for those aggregated sources, while getting timestamp-based joins for realtime sources like vent logging.
+Toggling this setting allows you to include day-1 metrics for those aggregated sources, while getting timestamp-based joins for realtime sources like event logging.

 ### Note - Governance